ASL 4189S: The Intersection of American Sign Language, Deaf Culture, and the Deaf Community

 • Self-advocacy/willingness to request guidance or help.

-Questions should be directed to the team instructors, Marla Berkowitz berkowitz.44@osu.edu and Kristin Wickham-Saxon wickham-saxon.1@osu.edu .
+Questions should be directed to the course instructor, Marla Berkowitz berkowitz.44@osu.edu or the ASL Director of Undergraduate Studies, Kristin Wickham-Saxon wickham-saxon.1@osu.edu.